 Give yourself time between sessions

-If you feel fine after an early session, that is encouraging, but do not assume you need to stack more time immediately.
+If you feel fine after an early session, that is encouraging, but do not immediately add more time or more intensity.
 Your next-day response matters.
 A chair can feel fine in the moment and still leave you overworked later if the pressure was too much for a new user.

 Weeks 2 to 4: Build Up Slowly, Not Automatically

-By the second week, some users can comfortably increase either duration, frequency, or intensity.
-The key word is either, not all three at once.
+By the second week, some users can comfortably increase duration, frequency, or intensity.
+The key is to change slowly and pay attention to patterns.

 Change one variable at a time

-If you want to increase your sessions, keep the intensity steady for a while.
-If you want to try a stronger setting, avoid making the session much longer at the same time.
-Small, separate changes make it easier to tell what your body actually tolerates well.
+If you want longer sessions, keep the intensity steady for a while.
+If you want to try stronger pressure, avoid making the session longer at the same time.
+Small separate changes make it easier to understand what your body actually tolerates.

 Do not chase the strongest preset

-The best setting in month one is the one you can finish comfortably and still feel normal afterward.
+The best setting in the first month is the one you can finish comfortably and still feel normal afterward.
 A preset that feels impressive for five minutes but leaves you sore the next day is not a good onboarding setting.

 Pay attention to pattern, not just one session

-A single good session is useful, but the first month is really about pattern recognition.
+A single comfortable session is useful, but the first month is really about pattern recognition.
 If your sessions feel comfortable, recovery is smooth, and you are not feeling more irritated over time, your ramp-up is probably reasonable.
-If you feel progressively more tender or drained, back off.
+If you feel progressively more tender, drained, or sore, back off.

 What Mild Soreness Can Mean — and What It Should Not Mean